jessonfoo/p002/week_5/5_validate_credit_card/readme.md

 ```

 Your class will need to return `true` or `false` when we call the `#check_card`.
 Your class needs to be initialized with a credit card number that is exactly 16 digits otherwise you should receive an `ArgumentError`.

+Make sure you pseudocode!
+These are big steps and they are a bit complicated, so break it down.
+You should be able to explain every line you write here!

 ## Directions